 Halloween is right around the corner and mischief is in the air.
-For cats Halloween can be a dangerous and stressful day.
-The decorations, commotions and candy all add to the stress and dangers for our feline friends.
-With some planning and preparation you can make the day safe and less stressful for your cat.
+For cats, Halloween can be a dangerous and stressful day.
+The decorations, commotion, and candy all add to the stress and dangers for our feline friends.
+With some planning and preparation, you can make the day safe and less stressful for your cat.

 Keep decorations out of reach and cords protected

-Low hanging decorations can seem like toys to our feline friends and may be asking for trouble from a curious kitty.
+Low hanging decorations can seem like toys to our feline friends and maybe ask for trouble from a curious kitty.

 - Keep decorations out of reach of furry paws

-- Avoid decorations with excess string that can be ingested
+- Avoid decorations with an excess string that can be ingested

 Keep your cats indoors in a secure location